 I read a blog post recently which found that maintaining company culture in remote teams concerned 70% of managers.
 It won't come as a surprise that I count myself amongst those managers.

 The things that build an awesome team culture in an office aren't always possible for teams WFH.
 For example, before the covid-19 lockdowns our team did something fun together (at least) once a month.
-We've gone kayaking in the London canals, played bored games and even went urban foraging in a local park (while supervised by an expert!).
+We've gone kayaking in the London canals, played board games and even went urban foraging in a local park (while supervised by an expert!).
 Reinforcing culture, and team building is more difficult online.
 So what do you do with everyone working from home?

 After hours searching the internet I've determined that there are no right answers.
-What you can do is run low-key experiments.
+What you can do is run low-risk experiments.
 I love to experiment with ways that improve how I manage my team.

 I believe that we need to reflect on the things we do.
 In start-up life we have no space for (un-fun) rituals.
 We strive to add value to our team culture, and our customers' lives.
 Anything that does not add value (albeit sometimes indirectly) cannot remain.